trombone-techniques

 To see consistent improvement, flexibility exercises should be a regular part of your practice—not an afterthought.
 Structure your session as follows:

-- Flexibility block (15–20 minutes): Choose two or three exercises from above.
+- Flexibility block (15–20 minutes): Choose two or three exercises from the fundamental or advanced categories above.
 Alternate between slow, controlled work and slightly faster but still accurate attempts.
+Use a metronome to track tempo increases over weeks.

 Conclusion